COMMUNITY SERVICE PROJECTS*

 your donations do double duty is The Closet:

 New location is 845 Station Street...that's where Perfection Auto was before, on the west side of Station just past Great Harvest Bread Co. & the Dominion Animal Hosp.
 Parking is behind...go in an alley on the south side of the store.
 Also street parking and plenty of municipal parking in the area.
+HOURS are different in summer.
+For July, donations are accepted ONLY on Sat.
+15 & 29 July.
+Open hours are at least 10 to 2 on Tues, Thurs, and Sat.
+Not sure if they are open for shopping at 8 or not.

 Another idea: Did you know that the clinics at local elementary schools can always use extra used children's clothes?
 Kids have accidents of all sorts that require a change of clothes that the children usually don't have with them.
-Call your local elementary school before you toss out any old clothes.

 http://www.charityfrogs.com/